heikadog/zml/zml.md

 147. Ryke (@ryke.bsky.social/@rykead.bsky.social) is an open zoophile, currently sporting the Greek zeta in their current Steam profile: (<https://archive.today/mg1Fc>), being in a group on SoFurry called SoFurry Zoophiles: (<https://archive.today/LiTVQ>), and an earlier iteration of their Steam profile showed them in a Steam group called "Zoophiles:" (<https://archive.today/O0y38>).
 148. Lykos (@knot-dog.bsky.social) is an open zoophile.
 149. Dark Violet (@darkviolet.bsky.social) has liked a lot of posts from zoophiles, both known and open: _[CW for one of the screenshots including NSFW feral art drawn by a zoophile.]_ (<https://archive.today/Ug35l>).
-150. heika.dogfucker (@heikadogfucker.bsky.social) is a gimmick account made with the intent to frame me as a zoophile using Thera's art.
-If you see this, go report it under "Misleading Account".
-Thanks.
+150. heika.dogfucker (@heikadogfucker.bsky.social) is a gimmick account made with the intent to frame heikadog as a zoophile using Thera's art.
-151. Rusty Shackleford (@wildbuck55.bsky.social), zakietheweirdo (@zakietheweirdo.bsky.social), and personmc (@personmc.bsky.social) follow open zoophiles.
+151. Rusty Shackleford (@wildbuck55.bsky.social) follows open zoophiles.
 152. RRyder420 (@rryder420.bsky.social) is an open zoophile: (<https://archive.today/cGWzI>).
 153. leptonfox (@leptonfox.bsky.social) and telain (@telain.bsky.social) follow open zoophiles.
 154. Ortotchi (@ortotchi675.bsky.social), DylantheZoo (@dythezoo.bsky.social), Revvy (@revvyboi.bsky.social), and Zpooky Zoo-pra (@toyotazoopra.bsky.social) are open zoophiles.